Near-Optimal Multi-Robot Motion Planning with Finite Sampling: Introduction

 To achieve this we refine the asymptotic analysis that we developed in~\directcite{DBLP:journals/arobots/ShomeSDHB20} (in the context of the \drrtstar algorithm) to the finite-sample regime.
 The latter requires a much more careful study of the different ingredients of the problem, including the clearance parameter between robots and obstacles, and the approximation factor, which were previously assumed to be infinitesimally small.
 A key component in our result is a new sampling scheme that we develop, which we call the \emph{staggered grid}, for finite-sample motion planning for individual robots.
-This sampling scheme requires significantly less samples than our previous work~\citep{TsaoSoloveyETAL2020}, to achieve near-optimality for the single-robot case.
+This sampling scheme requires significantly less samples than our previous work~\indirectcite{TsaoSoloveyETAL2020}, which employs a greedy approach for generating samples, to achieve near-optimality for the single-robot case.
+We also emphasize that the previous work~\indirectcite{TsaoSoloveyETAL2020} has not considered the multi-robot setting.
+For more details on~\indirectcite{TsaoSoloveyETAL2020}, see Section~\ref{sec:single_comparison}.
 Throughout this work we assume that all the robotic systems are holonomic, where the configuration space of each robot is $[0,1]^d$, for some $d\geq 2$.

 The organization of this paper is as follows.
 In Section~\ref{sec:single} we describe the single-robot problem, introduce the staggered grid, and study the theoretical properties of \prm using this sampling scheme.
 In Section~\ref{sec:multi_main} we describe our central contribution, namely the extension of this theoretical result to the multi-robot setting.
-We provide experimental results in Section~\ref{sec:experiments}, and conclude with an outline of future work in Section~\ref{sec:conclusion}. \ifextendedv \else An extended version of this paper provides additional information and missing proofs~\citep{DayanEA2020}. \fi
+We provide experimental results in Section~\ref{sec:experiments}, and conclude with an outline of future work in Section~\ref{sec:conclusion}. \ifextendedv \else An extended version of this paper provides additional information and missing proofs~\indirectcite{DayanEA2020}. \fi